 Established in 1988, Lifeline Mid Coast contributes to the national crisis line 13 11 14, answering more than 16,000 callers in crisis a year.
-The centre provides targeted services such as Support After Suicide groups for those bereved by suicide, and a range of community training opportunities that raise awareness in suicide prevention and intervention, domestic violence and mental health.
+The center provides targeted services such as Support After Suicide groups for those bereaved by suicide, and a range of community training opportunities that raise awareness in suicide prevention and intervention, domestic violence and mental health.

 Sadly, suicide remains a leading cause of death for Australians aged between 15 and 44 (Australian Bureau of Statistics).